kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0025 Airworthiness standards  transport category airplanes.md

 \(iii\) For a tailcone exit incorporating an opening in the pressure shell which is at least equivalent to a Type III emergency exit with respect to dimensions, step-up and step-down distance, and with the top of the opening not less than 56 inches from the passenger compartment floor, 15 additional passenger seats.

-\(h\) *Other exits.* The following exits also must meet the applicable emergency exit requirements of §[[Volume 1/C Aircraft/0025 Airworthiness standards  transport category airplanes.md#§25.809   Emergency exit arrangement.|§25.809]] through 25.812, and must be readily accessible:
+\(h\) *Other exits.* The following exits also must meet the applicable emergency exit requirements of [[Volume 1/C Aircraft/0025 Airworthiness standards  transport category airplanes.md#§25.809   Emergency exit arrangement.|§§25.809]] through 25.812, and must be readily accessible:

 \(1\) Each emergency exit in the passenger compartment in excess of the minimum number of required emergency exits.